Senior Director, Content Strategy & Distribution ESPN, Original Storytelling

-Patricia Mays serves as Coordinating Producer and Senior Director in ESPN’s Storytelling Unit.
-In this role, she helps oversee the production of feature content for SportsCenter and other studio shows, as well as the distribution and integration of those elements across multiple platforms, including ESPN.com, the ESPN App, social, and audio.
-Additionally, Mays develops and executes the video on demand strategy for feature content on authenticated streaming and OTT devices.
+Previously, as Coordinating Producer, she helped oversee the production of feature content for SportsCenter and other studio shows, as well as the distribution and integration of those elements on multiple platforms, including ESPN.com, the ESPN App, social, and audio.
+Additionally, Mays assisted in the development and agenda-setting of new shows and archival VOD content for ESPN+ – the company’s direct-to-consumer streaming service.

-Previously, she was an executive editor for ESPN Digital Media, responsible for daily content planning, creation and programming for all pro leagues, college sports, fantasy and premium content on ESPN.com and the ESPN App.
-During this time, both the award-winning web site and app were consistently ranked the No. 1 online sports destination based on unique users and broke many other metrics records.
+Before moving to TV production in 2016, she was the executive editor for ESPN Digital Media, responsible for daily content planning, creation and programming for all pro leagues, college sports, fantasy and premium content on ESPN.com and the ESPN App.
+During this time, both the award-winning web site and app consistently ranked as the No. 1 online sports destination based on unique users and broke many other metrics records.
 She also worked in close collaboration with the sales and business development teams on revenue-driving sponsorship opportunities and third-party partnerships.

 Mays joined ESPN in 2009 as deputy editor for the ESPN.com homepage team and held several roles before becoming executive editor in 2013.